jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > is associated with a higher happiness score.<br> ⬜ Sugar consumption
 > is not related to happiness.<br>

+Nice interpretation of correlation!
+If correlation always implied that one thing causes another, people may do some nonsensical things, like eat more sugar to be happier.

 ## Confounders

 A study is investigating the relationship between neighborhood residence